 “Nature has her own religion.
 Gospel of the Land.” — Pearl Jam

 So it is that here at Indian Ridge Farm we’ve been thinking a lot about Regenerative Agriculture and how it fits into the larger realm of our society and into our ability to continue making positive change.
-With this said, we’re excited to announce some changes that affect you, our consumer —our most valued asset and resource.
-The farm continues to evolve after 17 years of commercial operation.
+The farm continues to evolve after 20 years of commercial operation.
 We continue to grow in dedication, commitment and passion for improving our soils, our ecosystem, our natural habitats, our hydrology, our immediate farm community and our grasslands.
-Please read on as we ask you to further your commitment to our farm.
+In the process, we're also sequestering carbon, and addressing the challenges of climate change.

-Regenerative Agriculture (see recent post) essentially seeks to make amends for the damage to the environment, to domestic livestock, to the soil and to the health of us humans created by our Industrial Agriculture model.
-The principles of Regenerative Agriculture is exactly what we’ve been doing here on the farm during the last 17 years.
-Instead of fighting Mother Nature, trying to modify Mother Nature, trying to compete and “outsmart” Mother Nature, Regenerative Agriculture implies being in synch with nature and working with nature, not against her.
+Regenerative Agriculture essentially seeks to make amends for the damage to the environment created by our Industrial Agriculture model.
+The principles of Regenerative Agriculture is exactly what we’ve been doing here on the farm during the last 20 years.
+Instead of fighting Mother Nature, trying to modify Mother Nature, trying to compete and “outsmart” Mother Nature we strive to join her.
+Regenerative Agriculture implies being in synch with nature and working with nature, not against her.

 These are trying times.
-We face serious challenges as a human race to even survive the harm we’ve wrought.
-Climate change.
-Soil degradation.
-Chemical poisons in our food.
-Polluted air and water.
-Diseases that are now immune to treatment.
-A political system that seems intransigent to change.
-The list goes on.
-But there is hope.
+We face serious challenges as a human race to survive the harm we’ve wrought.
 There are solutions.
 Regenerative Agriculture, and the choice you make to support farms that are vying for sustainability and resiliency is how you can make a huge difference in your own lives and by at the same time improving the environmental health of Planet Earth, our home.